June 1, 2020, by stykjsk

 For many of us, we are now bang in the middle of exam period.
 Yet, these exams are very different than what we expected.
 I never thought I would be sitting my second-year exams on my dining room table, with a cup of tea and over a week to write them.
 While we are missing out on the intense exam environment, this experience has taught me a lot about what type of worker I am.

 We could try reflecting on this strange exam setting to learn more about ourselves.

 How do you manage your time?

 Having such a long timeframe to answer these exams has taught me a lot about how I like to structure my time.
 I definitely do not like to be rushed, and a highly stressful job would not suit me at all!
 I hate working under pressure, and much prefer being prepared and having longer to think about things.
-But if you prefer to intensively prep for an exam just a few days before, perhaps a fast paced job is better for you.
+But if you prefer to intensively prep for an exam just a few days before, perhaps a fast-paced job is better for you.

 Are you a perfectionist?

 Having open-book exams does have a downfall.
 It creates the temptation to keep perfecting your questions day after day.
-I’m not someone who can easily switch off from work in the evening, so I don’t think it would be good for me to have a job which brings out my inner perfectionist.
+I’m not someone who can easily switch off from work in the evening, so I don’t think it would be good for me to have a job that brings out my inner perfectionist.
 Have a think about this for yourself.